 What kind of personal data we collect and how we collect it

 We process various items of personal data in order to provide our legal services to clients (and, where our clients are companies, their directors, shareholders and personnel).
 This typically includes names, addresses, email and telephone contact details, and other client information.
-We may also process your personal identification information (such as your passport or other photographic identification), date of birth, details of your employment, financial affairs, family and family relationships, your relationship to our employees, and your use of our website.
+We may also process your personal identification information (such as your passport or other photographic identification), date of birth, details of your employment, financial affairs, family and family relationships, and your relationship to our employees.

 In limited circumstances we may also process certain special categories of personal data about you, such as your racial or ethnic origin, political opinions, religious or philosophical beliefs, trade-union membership, genetics, biometrics or health and sex life or sexual orientation, where we require this information to fulfil our services.